playa3ull/playa3ull-community-proposals/README.md

       <summary>Details</summary>
       PCPs will be merged by PCP maintainers if the proposal is generally well-formatted and coherent.
       PCP editors will attempt to merge anything worthy of discussion, regardless of feasibility or complexity, that is not a duplicate or incomplete.
-      After an PCP is merged, an official GitHub Discussion will be opened for the PCP and linked to the proposal for community discussion.
+      After a PCP is merged, an official GitHub Discussion will be opened for the PCP and linked to the proposal for community discussion.
       It is recommended for author(s) or supportive PLAYA3ULL GAMES Community members to post an accompanying non-technical overview of their PCP for general consumption in this GitHub Discussion.
       The PCP should be reviewed and broadly supported before a reference implementation is started, again to avoid wasting the author(s) and the PLAYA3ULL GAMES Community's time, unless a reference implementation will aid people in studying the PCP.
     </details>
 4. Mark PCP as `Implementable` via [Pull Request](https://github.com/playa3ull/playa3ull-community-proposals/pulls)
     <details>
       <summary>Details</summary>
-      Once an PCP is considered complete by the author(s), it should be marked as `Implementable`.
+      Once a PCP is considered complete by the author(s), it should be marked as `Implementable`.
       At this point, all open questions should be addressed and an associated reference implementation should be provided (if applicable).
       As mentioned earlier, the PLAYA3ULL GAMES meets periodically to recommend the ratification of specific PCPs but it is ultimately up to members of the PLAYA3ULL GAMES/PLAYA3ULL GAMES Community to adopt PCPs.
     </details>